aschuster3/Team2-Spring-2015-Capstone/README.md

 2. Select "Add Student"
 3. Fill in all fields and click "Submit"

-To create new sessions/events as an admin:

-1. Go to localhost:9000/sessions
-2. Fill in the fields and click "Create".
-All fields are mandatory.
-ID should be an integer.
-All IDs must be unique.

-The email address from which all app related emails are sent from is set in app/util/Tags.java under the variable titled ADMIN_EMAIL.
+The email address from which all app related emails are sent from is set in `app/util/Tags.java` under the variable titled ADMIN_EMAIL.
 Change this to change the email "from" field in all emails.

 User documentation is located in the Support tab of both the Coordinator and Admin dashboards.